jundalisay/sp/content/en/social/supersociology/solutions/dogmism.md

 {{< q a="Mohammad" c="Quran, Surah Al-Baqarah">}}
-<sup>216</sup> Fighting is ordained for you, even though you dislike it.

-<sup>217</sup> Say, “Fighting during the Holy Month is deplorable.
+<sup>216</sup> Fighting is ordained for you, even though you dislike it. <sup>217</sup> Say, “Fighting during the Holy Month is deplorable.
 But to bar others from Allah’s path, and to disbelieve in Him, and to prevent access to the Holy Mosque, and to expel its people from it, are more deplorable to Allah.
 Persecution is more serious than killing.
-If they can, they will not cease to fight you until they turn you back from your religion.
+They will not stop fighting you until they turn you back from your religion.
 {{< /q >}}

 <!-- Jihad is ordained for you though you dislike it.
 They will turn you back from [Islam].
 Whoever turns back from [Islam] will [go to hell] -->

-This is a self-defense measure to keep Islam intact amidst all the rival philosophies going around.
-The best solution is not to attack Islam and to let Muslims get the good and bad consequences of their beliefs.
+This is a self-defense measure to keep Islam intact amidst all the rival philosophies going around. **The best solution is not to attack Islam and to let Muslims get the good and bad consequences of their beliefs.**

 <!-- ![Chart of terrorist groups](https://socioecons.files.wordpress.com/2016/01/navanti_infographic_2014-2.jpg) -->